List of Ghostbusters characters: Phoebe Spengler

 Phoebe is portrayed by Mckenna Grace in Ghostbusters: Afterlife.
 Phoebe is the youngest grandchild of founding Ghostbusters member, Dr. Egon Spengler (Harold Ramis).
 She is intelligent, resourceful, inquisitive, and in many ways takes after her grandfather and an aspiring scientist.
 She initially is a skeptic on the paranormal-like ghosts until the encounter with her ghostly grandfather.
 Trying to fit in with normal social cues, Phoebe attempts to connect with people, leading her to use a series of bad jokes.
 She also tells jokes to cope with her anxiety or to distract others.
 Like Egon, Phoebe is also a puzzle and chess hobbyist.
 In addition, she is skilled in locksport, in which her mother often calls Phoebe for lockpicking when having no keys to open doors to her own properties.
-She also shares Egon's fondness for junk foods like popcorns and, like him, she is prone to violent reactions when pushed too far temperamentally, as demonstrated by her being tempted to fire a proton stream at Sheriff Sherman Domingo and his deputies.
+She also shares Egon's fondness for junk foods like popcorn and, like him, she is prone to violent reactions when pushed too far temperamentally, as demonstrated by her being tempted to fire a proton stream at Sheriff Sherman Domingo and his deputies.
 As stated by her mother Callie, Phoebe is having difficulty relating to her father due to them having nothing in common.
 Due to the family's financial troubles and eviction, Phoebe travels with her mother and older brother Trevor to Summerville, Oklahoma to begin anew at the farmhouse left to them by the now deceased Egon.
 It is here that she discovers the farmhouse is being haunted and a hidden ghost trap belonged to her grandfather, and her family's connection to the original Ghostbusters team's legacy.
 Rather than being scared, Phoebe is curious of the house's poltergeist after knowing that the ghost is benign, leading her to discover that the entity is the grandfather she never acquainted.
 Fascinated with the Ghostbusters and their exploits and technology, she then restores their equipment after Egon leads her to his storm cellar laboratory, during which she alters one of his jumpsuits for her to wear.
-In time, Phoebe becomes confident of herself and brave when facing dangers; this development later surprises her mother when Phoebe warding off Vinz Clortho.
+In time, Phoebe becomes confident of herself and brave when facing dangers; this development later surprises her mother when Phoebe wards off Vinz Clortho.
 Being lonely, Phoebe befriends a boy who goes by the name Podcast, another outcast who believes in conspiracy theories, and bonds with her grandfather, despite his being a ghost.
 She eventually forms her own team and using Egon's lab as the new Ghostbusters' headquarters, and comes face-to-face with Gozer, helping to trap the malevolent being.
 After Gozer is defeated once more, Phoebe receives a commendation from Peter Venkman, thus acknowledges her as a Ghostbuster, and she grieves over her grandfather after seeing his departure to the afterlife.